ericps1/crts/README.md

 create a virtual network interface so that CRTS can treat it as a standard network device.
 Part of the motivation for this is to enable evaluation of UDP and TCP network connections.
 The CR object/process can be anything with such an interface.
 We are currently working on examples of this in standard SDR frameworks e.g. GNU Radio.
+A block diagram depicting the test process run on a CR node by CRTS is depicted below.
+\image latex Cognitive_Radio_Test_Process_Block_Diagram.eps "Cogntive Radio Test Process" width=12cm

 A particular CR has been developed with the goal of providing a flexible generic structure to enable rapid development and evaluation of cognitive engine (CE) algorithms.
 This CR is being called the Extensible Cognitive Radio (ECR).
 In this structure, a CE is fed data and metrics relating to the current operating point of the radio.
 It can then make decisions and exert control over the radio to improve its performance.
+A block diagram of the ECR is shown below.
+\image latex Extensible_Cognitive_Radio_Block_Diagram.eps "The Extensible Cognitive Radio" width=12cm

 The ECR uses the
 [OFDM Frame Generator](http://liquidsdr.org/doc/tutorial_ofdmflexframe.html)